StackStorm/st2docs/docs/source/mistral_result.rst

     # Grep the log entries from the Mistral log, typically at /var/log/mistral/mistral-server.log
     sudo tail -n 1000 /var/log/mistral/mistral-server.log | grep stackstorm_notifier | grep <mistral-wf-ex-id>

-The returned list of log entries would look something similar to the following.
+The returned list of log entries will look similar to the following:

 ::